Problem Package Format

 Key Type Comments

-authors Person or sequence of persons The people who conceptualized the problem.
+authors Person or non-empty sequence of persons The people who conceptualized the problem.

-translators Map of strings to sequences of persons The people who translated the statement to other languages.
+translators Map of strings to persons or non-empty sequences of persons The people who translated the statement to other languages.
 Each key must be a language code as described in General Requirements.

 A full example would be